azerothcore/azerothcore-wotlk/README.md

 For help requests, it is recommended to ask your question on [StackOverflow](https://stackoverflow.com/questions/tagged/azerothcore) and link it in [our chat](https://discordapp.com/channels/217589275766685707/284406375495368704).

+## Docker

+Dockerization of AzerothCore is fully supported.

 ## Authors & Contributors

 This project is brought to you thanks to: